Butterscotch (band)

 Butterscotch were an English soft rock band which consisted of Chris Arnold, David Martin and Geoff Morrow, who are also known collectively as the songwriting and record production trio Arnold, Martin and Morrow.
 They are best known for their top 20 UK and Ireland hit, "Don't You Know (She Said Hello)".

-Career
+Butterscotch history

+The bands three members, Chris Arnold, David Martin and Geoff Morrow, were a team of songwriters known collectively as Arnold, Martin and Morrow.
+One day in early 1970, Martin received many phone calls from his friends telling him how great he sounded singing the lead vocals on "Love Grows (Where My Rosemary Goes)" which was number one at the time; it was not Martin that sang the vocals but actually Tony Burrows, but as their voices sounded very similar people mistook it for David.
+This moment inspired David to made his own pop band and brought Arnold and Morrow to help him out, eventually deciding on the name "Butterscotch".

 As Butterscotch, they scored their first and only hit with "Don't You Know (She Said Hello)" in June 1970, which reached No. 17 on the UK Singles Chart (remaining on the chart for a total of 11 weeks), and No. 18 on the Irish Singles Chart.
-Their 1972 song "Can't You Hear the Song?" became a hit for Wayne Newton, reaching No. 3 on the U.S. Adult Contemporary chart, No. 48 on the Billboard Hot 100, No. 8 on the Canadian RPM adult contemporary chart and No. 32 on the RPM Top 100.
+Their 1972 song "Can't You Hear the Song?" became a hit for Wayne Newton, reaching No. 3 on the U.S. Adult Contemporary chart, No. 48 on the Billboard Hot 100, No. 8 on the Canadian RPM Adult Contemporary chart and No. 32 on the RPM Top 100.
 Their song "Can't Smile Without You", originally recorded and released by band member David Martin in 1975, became a big hit for Barry Manilow in 1978.
 A version by the Carpenters was also released in 1976.